top of page

 Fun, accessible & autism friendly day trips in the UK

-Hidden Disability Sunflower Lanyards: How to get a free one and 8 reasons your autistic child should wear one
+HIDDEN DISABILITY SUNFLOWER LANYARDS: How to get a free one and 8 reasons your autistic child should wear it.

 Encouraging our autistic children to wear the sunflower lanyard instils in them the belief that they should in no way be ashamed or afraid to ask for extra support or help.